ecbc0/note-math/item.en/integral.en.typ

 The linear change of coordinates $A in GL$ gives the integral change of variable formula formula $det A$

-#tag("integral-on-form") Or if it is considered as integrating an $n$ form, i.e. integral of form act on unit volume parallelepiped, then the integral is $GL$ invariant
+#tag("integral-on-form") For the integral over an $n$-region, integrating a function over a volume is equivalent to integrating an $n$-form.
+If considered as an integral of an $n$-form, then the integral is $GL$ invariant.

-Almost everywhere analytic

 #tag("integral-change-of-variable-formula")
 #indent[
+  let $f$ almost everywhere analytic

   The change of variable formula formula for diffeomorphisms of integrals is $integral_(ℝ^n) f = integral_(ℝ^n) (f ∘ ϕ) |det #d ϕ|$ or $integral_(ℝ^n) #d y space f(y) = integral_(ℝ^n) #d x space (f ∘ ϕ)(x) |det #d ϕ (x)|$

   The differential of the coordinate transformation map $#d f$ at each simplex center as an affine map acting on the domain simplex is used to obtain the range space simplex for approximation, then use (high order) #link(<mean-value-theorem-analytic>)[], then take partition limit (@ref-12, p.92--99)